sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Hands-on lab/Before the HOL - Migrating Oracle to Azure SQL and PostgreSQL.md

     ![Several of the ports being assigned are highlighted on the Summary screen.](./media/oracle-18c-install-summary.png "Note the ports being assigned")

-10. Select **Finish** on the final dialog to compete the installation.
+10. Select **Finish** on the final dialog to complete the installation.

 ### Task 6: Install Oracle Data Access components